Property Tax Calculator for All States 2024

 You may often hear people talk about the market value of a home, but this is not the same as the assessed home value.
 The market value of a home is the amount an informed buyer would pay for a property.
 This is the value of your home according to the broader real estate market.
 However, the assessed home value is the value of your property determined by your local tax municipality.

 Tax assessors will evaluate your property as often as once per year and adjust their property value estimate when it is sold, bought, built, or renovated.
-This value is based on the property size, different rooms, the purchase price, the neighborhood, and several other factors.
+This value is based on the property size, number of rooms, the purchase price, the neighborhood, and several other factors.
 While your assessed property value is usually close to the fair market value, if you are in a seller’s or buyer’s market, this value will be adjusted to reflect more balanced market conditions.
 The assessed property value will generally be lower than the market value.

 If you are eligible for any deductions or exemptions, you can subtract this amount from your assessed property value and enter it in the calculator.
 Certain counties will only apply the property tax to a portion of the assessed property value.